UK summons Russian ambassador over Kremlin-critic Navalny | Law-Order

 UK summons Russian ambassador over Kremlin-critic Navalny

-Britain's foreign minister Dominic Raab said he had summoned Russia's ambassador to the UK to express his concern at the poisoning Alexei Navalny.
+British foreign minister Dominic Raab summoned the Russian ambassador to the United Kingdom, Andrei Kelin, on Monday to express his concern at the suspected poisoning of Alexei Navalny.

 Navalny, a prominent critic of President Vladimir Putin, was airlifted to Germany last month after collapsing on a flight from the Siberian city of Tomsk to Moscow.
 Germany has concluded he was poisoned with Novichok.
 "Today the UK summoned Russia's Ambassador to the UK to register deep concern about the poisoning of Alexey @navalny," Raab said on Twitter.